top of page

 Habitat: Bodies of water throughout Philadelphia

-Description: Females are brown, males are gray with a bright green head and neck.
-Both have a royal blue wing band.
-Our most common duck.
+Description: Females are brown, and males are gray with a bright green head and neck.
+Both have a royal blue wing band—our most common duck.

 woodduck_edited_edited.jpg